midas-research/noisy-mmvu/index.md

 ### Task 3: Multi-modal Noisy Video Understanding

 <div style="text-align: justify">
 We invite researchers and participants to demonstrate effectiveness of learning from multi- modal noisy datasets for tasks in video understanding other than those mentioned above.
 This task will not be counted towards the leaderboard statistics, however novel and extraordinary approaches will receive a special mention.
 Participants can use any split of the dataset provided.
+For this task, participants can submit a paper which will be reviewed.
 </div>

 ## About The Dataset